MikeGShelby/deep-thoughts/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description and Purpose
-A MERN stack social media application that allows users to add other users to a friend list and to post thoughts and reactions for others to view.
+A MERN stack social media application that allows users to add other users to a friend list and to post thoughts and reactions for others to view and interact with.

 ## Table of Contents
   - [Description and Purpose](#description-and-purpose)